japleitez/peecko-api-doc/README.md

 ```
 ## Authenticating in Postman
 Open the Peecko API Collection:
+1. Close all API Services to avoid cache problem with the new token to be obtained
-1. execute the **Sign-Up** service to create the default user
+2. Execute the **Sign-Up** Service to create the default user
-2. execute the **Sign-In** service and copy the token from the response
+3. Execute the **Sign-In** Service and copy the new token from the response
-3. In the left bar, select **Peecko API collection**
+4. In the left bar, select **Peecko API collection**
-4. In the central panel, select **Authorization** tab
+5. In the central panel, select **Authorization** tab
    - Select **Bearer Token** from the **Type** list
    - Paste the copied value into the **Token** field
    - Click the **Save** button at the top-right corner of the main panel

+**All the API services (except for the Sign-Up and Sign-In) have been setup to Inherit auth from parent**
 **From now on the calls to the API will inherit the authentication defined for the collection**

 ## REST API